pine64/bl602-docs/hardware_notes/README.md

 guaranteed; please contribute a correction if you notice an error.)

 **The address ranges `0x2xxx_xxxx`, `0x3xxx_xxxx`, `0x4xxx_xxxx`, and
-`0x5xxx_xxxx` all appear to alias one another.** `0x6xxx_xxxx` and `0x7xxx_xxxx` alias the same region for writes but cannot be written to (at least not via JTAG), whereas all addresses `0x8000_0000` and above produce a bus error for both writes and reads, indicating that the internal physical memory bus is only 31 bits wide.
+`0x5xxx_xxxx` all appear to alias one another.** All addresses past `0x7fff_ffff` produce a bus error for both writes and reads, indicating that the internal physical memory bus is only 31 bits wide.
 The datasheet says that, for the TCMs and main RAM, the `0x2xxx_xxxx` mappings are "used as program memory" and the `0x4xxx_xxxx` mappings are "used as data memory", but it is unclear why this is or if the hardware makes any distinction between accesses via the various mappings.

 | Base address  | Top address   |  Name                                                                                    | Register description                |
 |---------------|---------------|------------------------------------------------------------------------------------------|-------------------------------------|